 Tribals and Rural people are using it for centuries to cure their stomach ailments and as a source of folic acid.
 Include Ambadi health benefits in your regular diet to bring some diversity in your meal.

-Kale is nothing but someone else’s ambadi, someone one who lives 5000 miles away from you.
+Kale is nothing but someone else’s ambadi, someone who lives 5000 miles away from you.
 The more the food travels, the more it loses its nutrients.
 So enjoy Ambadi in moderation to gain its health benefits.